Emergency Food and Shelter Program (EFSP) Funding Available

 - Funded programs must provide year round services within the intent of the EFSP and in the category for which they are requesting funding;

-- Funded programs must use EFSP funds on an ongoing basis to supplement and expand existing eligible on-going direct service costs expanding program services and increasing the number of clients served during the spending periods.
+- Funded programs must use EFSP funds on an ongoing basis to supplement and expand existing eligible on-going direct service costs expanding program services and increasing the number of clients served during the period of DATES.